Canonization: Equipollent canonization

 Popes have several times permitted to the universal Church, without executing the ordinary judicial process of canonization described above, the veneration as a saint, the "cultus" of one long venerated as such locally.
 This act of a Pope is denominated "equipollent" or "equivalent canonization" and "confirmation of cultus".
 In such cases, there is no need to have a miracle attributed to the saint to allow their canonization.
 According to the rules Pope Benedict XIV (regnat 17 August 1740 – 3 May 1758) instituted, there are three conditions for an equipollent canonization: (1) existence of an ancient cultus of the person, (2) a general and constant attestation to the virtues or martyrdom of the person by credible historians, and (3) uninterrupted fame of the person as a worker of miracles.

 Protestant denominations

-The majority of Protestant denominations do not formally recognize saints, believing that no follower of Christ is more or less worthy of the favor of the Lord than any other.
+The majority of Protestant denominations do not formally recognize saints because some think the Bible uses the term in a way that suggests all Christians are saints.
 However, some denominations do, as shown below.